Writers Write creates and shares writing resources. In this post, we look at what’s involved in finding your identity and power as a novelist.

 - Try an experiment.
 Each day for a week, work on one of your potential brand ideas.
 Which one did you connect with the most?

 - Write a profile of your ideal or perfect reader.
-Who is she?
-What does he want from your stories?
+Who are they?
+What doe they want from your stories?

 - Make strong decisions and be confident.